-With its bustling markets, friendly people and old town with freestone churches and ancient royal places, it is a fascinating city.
+With its bustling markets, friendly people and the old town with freestone churches and ancient royal places, it is a fascinating city.

 Antsirabe means ‘where there is much salt' and is one of Madagascar's major trading centres for semiprecious stones and minerals.
-We will drive through landscape, which is mainly composed of mountains and rice fields.
+We will drive through the rural landscape, which is mainly composed of mountains and rice fields.

 In Antsirabe we will go on a city tour with a visit to Andraikiba lake and the legendary Tritriva crater lake.
-It is said that the lake's water level decreases during rainy season and increases in dry season.
+It is said that the lake's water level decreases during rainy season and increases in the dry season.

 We will visit a gemstone factory, where you can watch the cutting and polishing process and purchase souvenirs.